 -Never follow school buses too closely as they stop frequently.

-If your child has been injured in a Bangor or Portland bus accident, contact Peter Thompson & Associates for a free consultation and advice about how to successfully pursue your case.
+If your child has been injured in a Bangor or Portland bus accident, contact Peter Thompson & Associates for a consultation and advice about how to successfully pursue your case.
 Call 1-800-804-2004.

 Last week’s multi-vehicle crash on I-295 still under investigation, by Emma Bouthillette, The Portland Press Harold